-While many empty-nester homeowners need maybe 2 bedrooms, as mentioned above, most of our clients plan 3 bedrooms for resale purposes.
+While many empty-nester homeowners need maybe 2 bedrooms, most of our clients plan 3 bedrooms for resale purposes.
 While planning a forever home, it is always wise to build a home that is appealing from a resale perspective as well.

 Interested in seeing plan ideas for a new timber frame home?
-Check out two plans below.
+Check out the two plans below.

 This Davis Frame custom-designed timber frame plan is actually called the “Empty Nester,” with two variations.
 It features a cute craftsman-style look and a footprint of 28’X36′ and 1500 square feet.
 See the plan below.

-“The Breckenridge” is a one-level-living timber frame floor plan based on a home originally built in Breckenridge, Colorado.
+“The Breckenridge” is a one-level-living timber frame floor plan based on a timber frame home for empty nesters originally built in Breckenridge, Colorado.
 This timber frame model has a great floor plan for those looking for one level living.

-The first floor features a nice, spacious open concept floor plan with a great room with plenty of space for entertaining and a master suite separate from the primary living area.
-The original owners of this timber frame home added a walkout finished basement equipped with two guest bedroom suites and a large flex space, perfect for their adult kids and future families visiting.
+The first floor features a nice, spacious open concept floor plan.
+The great room features plenty of space for entertaining.
+The master suite is in a separate area from the primary living area.
+The original owners of this timber frame home added a walkout finished basement equipped with two guest bedroom suites.
+There is also a large flex space, perfect for their adult kids and future families visiting.

 Interested in speaking to us about building a new home?
 Call us today at 800.636.0993!